shadow-robot/sr_ur_arm/README.md

 sr_ur_arm
 ---------

+This node contains ROS drivers for the UR10, UR5 and UR3 robots from Universal Robots, and is compatible with ros_control and CombinedRobotHW (links?).
+It is independent of shadow robot hands and so can be used as an arm driver only.

 sr_ur_arm  controls a robot system made up from a Shadow Dexterous Hand and a Universal Robots (UR) arm.
 This requires a special control structure because the UR arm expects position control commands over TCP/IP at 125Hz, and the Shadow Hand expects output over EtherCAT from a 1kHz control loop.

 The controller for a UR model CB3 arm (6DOF) is provided as a plugin according to the ros_control architecture.